acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w11/Activity 12 Recursions.md

 #include <vector>
 using namespace std;

-// An Item represents either:
+//Item represents either:
-// 1) a single number
+// 1. a single number
-// 2) a list of other Items
+// 2). a list of other Items
 struct Item {
     // tells us which kind this Item is bool isNumber;

-    // valid only if isNumber == true int number;
+        //valid only if isNumber == true
+    int number;

     // valid only if isNumber == false